 Libra is not the only thing they want to be on suspension; digital wallet Calibra is also in the letter of the US lawmakers.

 This move was hinted by Maxine Waters last month shortly after the announcement of the project.
 Now Waters’s letter sent to Facebook’s CEO Mark Zuckerberg, Chief Operating Officer Sheryl Sandberg, and Calibra CEO David Marcus, makes the request from a few weeks ago formal.
 In addition to Waters, the letter is signed by House Finance’s subcommittee leaders.

 “If products and services like these are left improperly regulated and without sufficient oversight, they could pose systemic risks that endanger U.S. and global financial stability’’, written by Waters. ‘’These vulnerabilities could be exploited and obscured by bad actors, as other cryptocurrencies, exchanges, and wallets have been in the past.”

 The U.S. House Committee on Financial Services isn’t the only one that is having trouble believing in the project.
 Senate Banking Chair Mike Crapo is having a hearing with the Calibra CEO David Marcus on July 16th.
-The hearing is happening because of the concerns over the crypto and, of course, potential risks for data privacy.
+Because of the concerns over the crypto and, of course, potential risks for data privacy.
 Water’s committee will have a hearing on the project the next day.

 However, the Facebook spokesperson said that they are looking forward to working with the US lawmakers; which includes answering any questions that the committee has.
-And that, to me, shows that Facebook doesn’t believe that the hearing will cause any problems for their Libra crypto Project.
+And that, to me, shows that Facebook doesn’t believe that the hearing will cause any problems for their Crypto Project.